metaplex-foundation/mpl-core-candy-machine/README.md

 This project contains the following programs:

-- [Candy Machine Core Asset](./programs/candy-machine-core/README.md) `CMACYFENjoBMHzapRXyo1JZkVS6EtaDDzkjMrmQLvr4J`
+- [Core Candy Machine Core](./programs/candy-machine-core/README.md) `CMACYFENjoBMHzapRXyo1JZkVS6EtaDDzkjMrmQLvr4J`
-- [Candy Guard Asset](./programs/candy-guard/README.md) `CMAGAKJ67e9hRZgfC5SFTbZH8MgEmtqazKXjmkaJjWTJ`
+- [Core Candy Guard](./programs/candy-guard/README.md) `CMAGAKJ67e9hRZgfC5SFTbZH8MgEmtqazKXjmkaJjWTJ`

 You will need a Rust version compatible with BPF to compile the program, currently we recommend using Rust 1.68.0.